 Nearest Tube and Train Station: Waterloo

-Continue along the South Bank and you'll soon reach Tate Modern (the free national contemporary art gallery), HMS Belfast (a unique reminder of Britain's naval heritage with nine decks to explore), and Tower Bridge, which now features a glass floor section on the high walkway.
+Continue along the South Bank and you'll soon reach Tate Modern (the free national contemporary art gallery), HMS Belfast (a unique reminder of Britain's naval heritage with nine decks to explore), and Tower Bridge (which now features a glass floor section on the high walkway).
+From there you can head across the bridge to the Tower of London.

 Small Buggies Only

-The London Eye River Cruise is a 40-minute circular sightseeing tour on the River Thames with a live commentary, taking in many of London's most famous sights including the Houses of Parliament, St. Paul's Cathedral, HMS Belfast, and the Tower of London.
+The London Eye River Cruise is a 40-minute circular sightseeing tour on the River Thames.
+It features live commentary, and you can take in many of London's most famous sights including the Houses of Parliament, St. Paul's Cathedral, HMS Belfast, and the Tower of London.